gordonbrander/generative-ui-playbook/README.md

 ## Procedural Geometry

+Abstract principle: begin with mostly noise and use specific mathematical operations to extract signal.

 ### Noise and Randomness

 (psuedo)randomness is the fundamental starting point for any computational process relying on variety.
 Mixing multiple types of noise together at different scales and parameterising them is a common way to disguise the obvious patterns of algorithmic noise.